UNINETTSigma2/documentation/software/userinstallsw/python.md

 # Installing Python packages

 `pip` and `conda` are the easiest ways of installing python packages and programs as user.
 In both cases it is advised to use virtual environments to separate between different workflows/projects.
-This makes it possible to have mulitple versions of the same package or application without problems of conflicting dependencies.
+This makes it possible to have multiple versions of the same package or application without problems of conflicting dependencies.

-## pip
+## Virtual environments

+Virtual environments in Python are a nice way to compartmentalize package installation.
+You can have many virtual environment and we recommend that you at least have one for each disparate experiment.
+One additional benefit of this setup is that it allows other researchers to easily replicate your setup.

 `pip` is the main package installer for Python and included in every Python installation.
 It is easy to use and can be combined with `virtualenv` to manage